lazorfuzz/liowebrtc/README.md

 `handlePeerStreamRemoved(peer)` - used internally to remove the video container from the DOM and emit `videoRemoved`

-`getDomId(peer)` - get the DOM id associated with a peer's media stream.
-In JSX, you will need to set the ID of the peer's video element to this value.
+`getId(peer)` - get the DOM id associated with a peer's media stream.
+In JSX, you will need to set the id of the peer's media element to this value.

+`getContainerId(peer)` - get the DOM id associated with a peer's media element.
+In JSX, you will need to set the id of the container element to this value.